GHB / GBL28. September 2016

-- Consume only so much that you can defend yourself or still recognize the defensive signals of your partner.
+- Consume only so much that you can defend yourself or still recognize your partner’s defensive signals.

-- Have sex only with people who can express their will!
+- Only sleep with people who can communicate boundaries and consent!
 If a person is so high that he or she is no longer able to converse, he or she is also incapable of giving consent.
 Under no circumstances may sexual acts be (further) performed on them.
 This is true even if mutual intentions were previously discussed while conscious.
-It is a criminal offense.
+It may be a criminal offense (§ 177 (2) StGB).

 - Before getting down to business, get sufficient amounts of sex utensils (gloves, condoms, lubricant) ready.

 - Pay attention to your body!
 If you notice any abnormalities, you should consult a doctor.

 - Get tested for sexually transmitted infections at least once a year and check your hepatitis A/B vaccination status.